 Can I Take Chlorella While I’m Pregnant?

-Absolutely.
-Chlorella is a green fresh water algae superfood often taken as a supplement to provide additional nutrients to the body, and it’s a great addition to your diet when pregnant.
-Chlorella contains chlorophyll, protein, Vitamins A , D and C, folate, active B12, and iron.
-Chlorella also acts as a detox agent, binding with heavy metals and helps carry them outside the body.
+Chlorella is a green freshwater algae often taken as a supplement to provide additional nutrients to the body, and it’s a great addition to your diet.
+Chlorella contains chlorophyll, Vitamins A, D, active B12, and iron.

 Keeping your cholesterol in check while pregnant is very important.
 There are multiple studies that show adding chlorella to your diet may support normal cholesterol levels.
-The fiber content of chlorella, and vitamin A and B help to actively fight to lower your bad cholesterol levels.
+Vitamin B12 can help maintain normal cholesterol levels.

 Blood Sugar Levels